DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

     - Routers
     - NAT
  - publish your own server on your own broadband connection (easy to do)
  - see this video [Warriors of the net](https://www.youtube.com/watch?v=PBWhzz_Gn10) published in [2002](http://www.warriorsofthe.net/) which is a brilliant explanation of the internet, tcp packets and even security.
-I remember being the first time I actually visualised how the internet and its multiple components work (now take a step back and realise that all of that happens in milliseconds around the world in today&#39;s technology)
+I remember being the first time I actually visualised how the internet and its multiple components work (now take a step back and realise that all of that happens in milliseconds around the world in today's technology)
     - these are really important concepts to understand